 - The Provost at IUB, Associate Vice Chancellor at IUPUI, or Chancellor at a regional campus will review the application and notify the Office of International Partnerships if he or she approves it to move forward for committee review.

 - The Offshore Programs and International Affiliations Committee and the Vice President for International Affairs (VPIA) will then review the application.
-The committee meets once each month to review applications.
+The committee meets once each month (except July) to review applications.

 - If the committee and VPIA approve, IU General Counsel will review the draft agreement.
 Applicants will be notified about any recommended changes to the agreement.
 Once the agreement terms are finalized, the Office of International Partnerships will secure the required signature(s).